joaopfonseca/ml-research/README.md

 <a href="https://doi.org/10.3390/RS13132619"><img alt="DOI" src="https://zenodo.org/badge/DOI/10.3390/RS13132619.svg"></a>
 </p>

-This repository contains the software implementation of most algorithms used or developed in my research.
+``ML-Research`` is an open source library for machine learning research.
+It contains the software implementation of most algorithms used or developed in my research.
+Specifically, it contains ``scikit-learn`` compatible implementations for Active Learning, Oversampling, Datasets and various utilities to assist in experiment design and results reporting.
+Other techniques, such as self-supervised learning and semi-supervised learning are currently under development and are being implemented in ``pytorch`` and intended to be ``scikit-learn`` compatible.

 The LaTeX and Python code for generating the paper, experiments' results and visualizations reported in each paper is available (whenever possible) in the [publications repo](https://github.com/joaopfonseca/publications).